Frequently Asked Questions

 Arborvitae can be extremely long-lived plants.
 In an average residential setting with good care (water during hot, dry periods, occasional fertilizing), they should live at least 40-50 years.

-Bagworms are the larvae of a moth that create a protective “bag” for themselves as they feed on the plant.
-Most needle-leafed evergreens are susceptible to this pest, and arborvitae are no exception.
+Bagworms are the larvae of a moth that create their own protective shelter made of leaves and twigs as they feed on the plant.
+Many conifers are susceptible to bagworm.
 Note that bagworms are opportunistic and far more likely to proliferate on plants that are stressed and unhealthy, so the best defense is keeping your plant healthy and growing vigorously.
 Here’s an article where you can learn more about bagworms.